Western PA CARES for Kids preparing for Child Abuse Prevention Month in April

 There will also be an overall winner chosen whose art will be printed on a T-shirt with the CARES logo on the back to further “celebrate the joy that children are and bring to our community,” Burkett said.

-Submissions will have to be turned in by 5 p.m.
-Tuesday, April 25, and winners will be picked by Friday, April 28.
-Submissions can be emailed to cburkett@carescac.org or mailed to the center at 3262 Route 322, Brookville PA 15825.
+Submissions will have to be turned in by April 25 at 5 p.m. and winners will be picked by April 28.
+Submissions can be emailed to cburkett@carescac.org or mailed to the center at 3262 Route 322, Brookville PA, 15825.

 Berger and Burkett are also planning to teach about unsafe and safe touch to children during story hour at the Rebecca M. Arthurs Library sometime in April, and encouraged the public to watch for this to be announced on the library’s Facebook page.